natnat-mc/cv/README.md

-# My CV
+# My personal website
-This repo hosts my Curriculum Vitae, visible on [codinget.me](https://codinget.me).
+This repo hosts my personal website, visible on [codinget.me](https://codinget.me).
+It is meant to be editable easily by changing a few variables, images and JSON files.

 ## Layout
 - Front page